 How to Become a Teacher in Virginia

-In order to teach in Virginia, individuals must possess one very important piece of paper: a Virginia teacher certification.
-Like all of the states, Virginia has established specific requirements that must be fulfilled in order for an individual to earn a Virginia teaching certificate.
-These requirements include completing an approved education program, passing state-determined assessments, and completing the application process.
+Virginia has established specific requirements that must be fulfilled in order for an individual to earn a Virginia teaching certificate.
+These requirements include holding a bachelor’s degree, completing an approved teacher education program, passing state-selected assessments, and completing the application process.

 - I want to be a teacher in Virginia, but don’t have a degree: Earn an Education Degree